 Judicial Council welcomes the interest of qualified persons wishing to be considered for appointment to the Bench of the Provincial Court of British Columbia.
 Before proceeding with an application, applicants are encouraged to read the Judicial Candidate Process Summary.

 The Lieutenant Governor in Council appoints Provincial Court Judges on the recommendation of the Judicial Council.
 Members of the Council review applications, conduct interviews and approve candidates for appointment.
-When an opening is available, the Chief Judge sends the Attorney General a list of approved candidates who are eligible for appointment to that district.
+When an opening is available, the Chief Judge sends the Attorney General a list of approved candidates who are eligible for appointment to that region.

 Judicial Council assesses each applicant using the following criteria: